stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

 No update for buffer pool size calculating because

 - the buffer pool is calculated based on the `size` of profiles
-- the `size` of ingress lossless profiles have updated to reflect shared headroom pool, but the logic of calculating the buffer pool isn't changed.
+- the `size` of ingress lossless profiles have been updated to reflect shared headroom pool, but the logic of calculating the buffer pool isn't changed.

+#### Upgrading from old version via using db_migrator

+To support shared headroom pool means we will have different buffer configuration from the current one, which means a new db_version needs to be introduced.

+However, this is a bit complicatd.
+Currently we have the following config_db versions:

+- `v1.0.4`, represents the latest configuration on 201911 and master.
+- `v1.0.5`, represents the configuration for dynamic buffer calculation mode, which is only supported on master.

+We are going to support shared headroom pool in 201911 which means a new version needs to be inserted between `v1.0.4` and `v1.0.5`, like `v1.0.4.1`.

+The upgrading flow from `v1.0.4` to `v1.0.4.1` and from `v1.0.4.1` to `v1.0.5` also need to be handled.

+For the upgrading flow from `v1.0.4` to `v1.0.4.1`, the logic is if all the buffer configuration aligns with the default value, the system will adjust the buffer configuration with the shared headroom pool supported.

+For the upgrading flow from `v1.0.4.1` to `v1.0.5`, the logic is if all the buffer configuration aligns with the default value, the system will adjust the buffer configuration to the dynamic calculation one.

-#### Upgrading flows
+#### Upgrading from old version via using script

-##### Upgrading from 201911 to 202012 with dynamic buffer calculation

-##### Upgrading from 201911 to 202012 without dynamic buffer calculation
+Some customers, like Microsoft, doesn't deploy the default configuration in their production switches.
+In this case, the db_migrator won't migrate configuration.
+Dedicated script needs to be provided for each of the upgrading scenarios.

 ##### Upgrading from 201811 to 201911

+A PoC script in which the ASIC registers are directly programmed without calling SDK/SAI to implement shared headroom pool can have been deployed on switches running 201811.
+At the time this kind of switches are updated from 201811 to 201911, the shared headroom pool should have been the default configuration.
+In this sense, the db_migrator will upgrade the configuration to the 201911 default one which includes the shared headroom pool support.
+The script just needs to update the Sh
+However, the buffer configuration will be updated to the one without shared headroom pool support when upgrading the switch to 201911.
+Hence, the script just needs to update the buffer configuration from 201911 default to the one with shared headroom pool supported, which includes the following adjustment:

+-

 ### SAI API